Why Agents

 Open the agent detail page and set:

-- Model — available models depend on which LLM providers are configured in Settings → Workspace (see LLM providers below)
+- Model — available models depend on which LLM providers are configured in Settings → General (see LLM providers below)

 - Instructions (prompt)